brannondorsey/indexd/api_doc.md

 - `limit` specifies the number of returned results.
 If not included as a parameter the default value is `25`.
 Max value is `250`.
 - `page` uses a MySQL `OFFSET` to return the contents of a hypothetical "page" of results in the database.
 Used most effectively when paired with `limit`.

-A full list of the Indexd API parameters are specified in the [Parameter Reference](COME BACK, link to the section below) section of this Documentation.
+A full list of the Indexd API parameters are specified in the [Parameter Reference](#parameter_reference) link to the section below) section of this Documentation.

 ###Returned JSON